Minister of Justice and Attorney General of Canada announces a judicial appointment in the province of Québec

-Andres C. Garin, Senior Partner at Norton Rose Fulbright Canada LLP in Montréal, is appointed a puisne Judge of the Superior Court of Quebec for the district of Montréal.
-Justice Garin replaces Justice J. St-Gelais (Montréal), who resigned effective December 31, 2021.
+Céline Legendre, Partner at Osler, Hoskin & Harcourt LLP in Montréal, is appointed a puisne Judge of the Superior Court of Quebec for the district of Montréal.
+Justice Legendre replaces Justice M. David (Montréal), who elected to become a supernumerary judge effective January 16, 2022.

-"I wish Justice Garin every success as he takes on his new role.
-I am confident he will serve the people of Québec well as a member of the Superior Court."
+"I wish Justice Legendre every success as she takes on her new role.
+I am confident she will serve the people of Québec well as a member of the Superior Court."

 —The Hon.
 David Lametti, Minister of Justice and Attorney General of Canada